developer0hye/yolov8-vs-yolo11/README.md

 | l          | 165.2                 | 86.9                  | 47.40%             |
 | x          | 257.8                 | 194.9                 | 24.40%             |

+I didn't measure inference time of models because I was too lazy, and Ultralytics had already done it.

+To examine the AP per class in detail, refer to the CSV files below:

 ---
 - [YOLOv8n.csv](yolov8n-coco-results.csv)